Dijak: Ring of Honor (2014–2017)

+WWE (2017–2024)

 NXT (2017–2020)

 In January 2017, WWE pulled a contract offer from Dijak, following a legal threat from ROH, who still had him under contract.
 The following month, Dijak opted not to re-sign with ROH, essentially putting his career on hold, waiting for another contract offer from WWE.
 On July 20, it was reported that Dijak was finishing up his independent bookings ahead of joining WWE.
 Dijak reported to the WWE Performance Center on August 21.
 His signing was announced by the company on September 5.

 Dijak made his debut for WWE's developmental branch, NXT, on September 23.
 His television debut, under his real name, came on May 30, 2018, in a loss against Ricochet.
 In July 2018, WWE revealed Dijak's new ring name as Dominik Dijakovic.
 Promos started to appear on the December 5, 2018 episode of NXT, promoting the debut of Dominik Dijakovic.
 Dijakovic made his debut as a villain on the December 19 episode of NXT, defeating Aaron Mackey.
 Following WrestleMania 35, he was set to feud with then NXT North American Champion Velveteen Dream over the championship.
 However, in April 2019, he suffered a torn meniscus that would require surgery.
 He would be out of action until late July, when he returned at an NXT live event.

-On November 13, 2019 episode of NXT, Dijakovic turned face when he joined Team Ciampa for the annual WarGames match with Tommaso Ciampa, Matt Riddle and Keith Lee against The Undisputed Era at TakeOver: WarGames.
-Riddle proceeded to leave the team to pursue his rivalry with Finn Bálor.
-At the event, Dijakovic and Team Ciampa defeated The Undisputed Era, with Riddle's place being taken by Kevin Owens.
-On the January 29, 2020 episode of NXT, Dijakovic defeated Damian Priest to become the number one contender for Keith Lee's NXT North American Championship at NXT TakeOver: Portland on February 16, where he failed to win the title.
+On the November 13, 2019 episode of NXT, Dijakovic turned face when he joined Team Ciampa for the annual WarGames match with Tommaso Ciampa, Matt Riddle and Keith Lee against The Undisputed Era at TakeOver: WarGames.
+Riddle however proceeded to leave the team to pursue his rivalry with Finn Bálor, and would be replaced by Kevin Owens.
+At the event, Dijakovic and Team Ciampa defeated The Undisputed Era.
+On the January 29, 2020 episode of NXT, Dijakovic defeated Damian Priest to become the number one contender for Keith Lee's NXT North American Championship at TakeOver: Portland on February 16, where he failed to win the title.
 After the match, Lee and Dijakovic shook hands as a sign of respect.
-After Lee's NXT Championship win against Adam Cole at NXT: The Great American Bash, Dijakovic was challenged by Lee for both the NXT Championship and NXT North American Championship on the following episode, but was unsuccessful in capturing the titles.
+After Lee's NXT Championship win against Adam Cole at The Great American Bash, Dijakovic was challenged by Lee for both the NXT Championship and NXT North American Championship on the following episode, but was unsuccessful in capturing the titles.
 He was then attacked by Karrion Kross during a backstage interview, resulting in a match between the two on the July 22 episode of NXT, which Dijakovic lost.
 This marked his final appearance on NXT.